 Children should experience movements such as climbing, running, swinging, jumping, skipping and playing with balls.

-They will naturally develop these muscles during free play and you can also play games with your children to specifically work on these skills.
+They will naturally develop these muscles during free play and you can also play games with them to specifically work on these skills.

-Fine motor activities include drawing, painting, playing with beads, using pegboards, threading, lacing, etc.
+Introduce fun activities to develop fine motor skills such as drawing, painting, playing with beads, using pegboards, threading, lacing, etc.

 These are all vitally important as children must have good muscle control before they can hold a pencil and write.

-A child who sees her name often will start to understand what it represents, imprint it in her memory, and have greater success when attempting to write it.
+A child who sees their name often will start to understand what it represents, imprint it in their memory, and have greater success when attempting to write it.

-Write your child’s name on the top left-hand corner of her pictures.
+Write your child’s name on the top left-hand corner of their pictures.
 This also teaches how we write from left to right and top to bottom in English.

-Label her belongings, her bedroom door if possible and any other places that are appropriate.
+Label their belongings, bedroom door if possible and any other places that are appropriate.

-To help you teach the letters, print your child’s full name out in big on a piece of paper or banner and keep it visible during all the following activities.
+To help your child learn the letters in their name, print their full name in large letters on a piece of paper or banner and keep it visible during activities.

 3. Walk the Letters

-Using chalk, draw one letter at a time of your child’s name in huge letters on concrete or paving.
+Using chalk, draw one letter at a time of your child’s name in large letters on concrete or paving.
 The letters should be big enough for your child to walk around them.

-Practise correct formation by starting in the correct place and moving along the letter in the correct sequence.
+Ensure proper letter formation by starting at the correct point and following the correct sequence.
 Use language to explain the formation.

 4. Use Messy Play

 Try to use all the senses if possible – touch, sound, smell, taste and sight.
-When more senses are incorporated, the concepts are learned quicker and associations are made.
+When more senses are incorporated, the concepts are learned quickly and associations are made.

 The messier the activity is, the more likely your child will remember the letters they were playing with and their shapes.